francescorn/replicating_great_tits_weather_figure2/README.md

 ## Findings

 ### a)
+In graphs a, individual nestlings are depicted as data points.
 ![a](images/a.png)

 ### b)
+In graph b, individual nestlings are depicted as data points.
 ![b](images/baa.png)

-In graphs a and b, individual nestlings are depicted as data points.

 ### c)